mcomella/firefox-tv/README.md

 * pocket_key

 ## License
+All files in this repository are licensed under the MPL 2.0 unless otherwise specified.

     This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this